capstanlqc/omegat-guides/docs/exercises/index.md

 	Save team project under `C:\Work\`.
 If you don't have writing permissions there, save them under `C:\Users\USER\Work`.

 !!! warning
-	In any case, the location where you create the team project should not be inside a folder sync'ed by Dropbox, OneDrive, etc. (any sync'ing service in your machine).
+	In any case, the location where you create the team project should not be inside a folder sync'ed by Dropbox, OneDrive, Nextcloud, etc. (any sync'ing service in your machine).

 !!! note inline end "←TODO"
 	Link to the actual guide.
 To see what to do to download a team/online project in OmegaT, check the **Accessing the project** > **Downloading a team project** from your OmegaT guide.
 <!-- @todo: link to the actual guide -->
+---

 !!! note "NOTE FOR HELPERS"
 	Please restore the original translation after you do the exercise.